A Drug-Addicted Nurse’s Story of Recovery: A Tale of Hope

-Kristin Waite-Labott vividly remembers the first time she took the opioid painkiller fentanyl.
+Kristin Waite-Labott, a recovering drug-addicted nurse, vividly remembers the first time she took the opioid painkiller fentanyl.
 “There’s getting high and there’s getting lost, and I just feel like I got lost once I took that.”

 She was a talented and respected ER nurse at the time, as well as a loving mother, a trusted co-worker and a valued friend.
-But she had a secret: a growing substance use problem, one that reached a new and more dangerous level the day she stole fentanyl from a Milwaukee hospital and discovered its pull.
+But she had a secret: a growing substance use problem.
+The problem reached a new and more dangerous level the day she stole fentanyl from a Milwaukee hospital and discovered its pull.

 From then on, “every time I walked in the door of the hospital, it just called to me.
 I had so much guilt and shame over what I was doing, but I just couldn’t not take any.
 It was a compulsion.
 I was powerless over it, but I also had no idea how to get help.”

 It would take an arrest for stealing from the hospital’s pharmaceutical stock before she started down the bumpy path toward the addiction treatment she needed and reclaimed her life.
-As part of her recovery therapy, she put her story on paper, writing in the third person and giving herself a different name in order to maintain some emotional distance.
+As part of her recovery therapy, she put her story on paper.
+She wrote in the third person and gave herself a different name in order to maintain some emotional distance.

 When her counselor encouraged her to publish the tale, Kristin resisted at first.
 “I just didn’t think anyone would be interested.
 But the more I thought about it, the more I thought, what I would have loved back in my using days in the hospital is if somebody had said to me, ‘If you have a problem or if you know someone has a problem, this is what you should do.’
 To hear that from someone who had a problem I think would have been very impactful.”